timokoethe/NotificationManager/README.md

 6. To complete hit _Add Package_
 7. Add ```import NotificationManager```to the top of the files in which you want to use it.
 <br>

+## Functionality
+The Package works fine on all apple plattforms.
+After adding the package dependencies to your Xcode project, you have access to different methods for managing local notifications.

+1. Request user permission

+Most of the methods work asynchronous to not block the main thread in order to prevent from lagging screens etc.